A few years ago there were approximately five million people

 Where to file your IRS extension request, form 1040 & estimated taxes:

 Where to file your business IRS tax returns:

-These are some of the automated "Schedule D" programs available from
+These are some of the automated "Trade Matching" or "Schedule D" programs available from

 other web sites

 (some of these may also offer free demo or lower priced versions for a